 For Extremely high pressure and temperature services, the full welded body is also used.

 Top-Entry Ball Valve

-As you can see in the image above, removing bonnet cover of top entry ball valves, allows access to valve internals for assembly, disassembly, repair, or maintenance without removing the valve from the pipeline.
+As you can see in the image above, removing bonnet cover of top entry valves, allows access to valve internals for assembly, disassembly, repair, or maintenance without removing the valve from the pipeline.

 Split-Body Ball Valve

 In this design, a valve body is divided into two or three body parts.
-A ball, seat rings, stem, and other internals set inside the larger body part and held together with smaller part by bolting.
+A ball, seat rings, stem, and other internals set inside the larger body part and held together with smaller parts by bolting.

-- It can be used in different types of fluid services as on-off stop valve that provides bubble-tight shutoff.
+- It can be used in different types of fluid services as an on-off stop valve that provides bubble-tight shutoff.

 - It can be used in air, gaseous, and vapor services as well as hydrocarbon services.